-All About Presidents is a notebooking unit that can be used to research and report on the office of the President of the United States.
-TheHomeSchoolMom’s US Presidents and Office of the President of the United States pages contain links to the resources needed to complete this unit.
-For further study, check out our pages for each US President.
+All About Presidents is a free unit study guide for researching and reporting on the office of the President of the United States.
+TheHomeSchoolMom's US Presidents and President's Day pages contain links to many the resources needed to complete this unit; others can be easily found online or at the library.

 - What is Presidents’ Day?

 - How do people celebrate Presidents’ Day?

 The office of the president was formulated within the Constitution.
 Read Article Two of the Constitution to answer the questions below and complete the worksheet "The Constitutional President”.